AliBee87/MSSE661MongoAPI/README.md

   - Under "Security" select "Database Access"
   - Select "Add New Database User" and keep the Authentication Method at Password
   - Enter user and password, copy, select "Add User"
-  - Back in your editor, enter the username and password into the Database URI, excluding the carrots
+  - Back in your editor, in the .env, enter the username and password into the Database URI, excluding the carrots

-Then, in your terminal, enter npm run dev
+**Then, in your terminal, enter npm run dev, and you should be good to go!**